Addyzee/statement-app/README.md

 ### Session Cleanup
 The backend assigns each session a unique `session_id`, which is sent to the frontend.
 The session data is stored in memory and automatically cleaned using scheduled tasks:

-- **Short-Term Cleanup**: Runs every 15 minutes to clear inactive sessions.
+- **Short-Term Cleanup**: Runs every few minutes to clear sessions over a certain threshhold
 - **Max Sessions Cleanup**: Prevents memory overflow by limiting stored sessions.
 - **Daily Cleanup**: Clears all sessions older than 24 hours.